pine64/blisp/README.md

 git submodule update --init --recursive
 ```

+If vendor/argtable3 and vendor/libserialport/ are empty, this last step has
+failed and should be investigated.

 ### Build the library and command line utility

 For building `blisp` command line tool, use following commands: